All Content: 1984-2013 (C) Morbid Angel (P)1997www.MorbidAngel.com

 Heretic, out in 2003, saw MORBID ANGEL as an entity truly out of this Universe.
 Recorded at D.O.W.
 Studios in Florida and engineered by the band’s soundman Juan ‘Punchy’ Gonzalez, this was the first effort to be created outside of Morrisound Studios.
 It captured an essence so far removed from the physical realm in form of a multi-structured, fiery whirlwind of sweeping guitar passages and burning solos, fierce drumming, and what would be the most solid and convincing presence of Steve Tucker, who had returned to the band, contributing to the recorded material once again.
 The band went on an extensive American tour with Superjoint Ritual.

 The fanbase was truly intrigued by the return of David Vincent for a series of South American dates, putting MORBID ANGEL back into its classic form and surprising the fans with this unexpected reformation of the classic MORBID ANGEL trio of Azagthoth, Sandoval and Vincent.
-The band then completed the extremely successful Masters Of Chaos Tour with support from Behemoth and Krisiun.
+The band then completed the extremely successful Masters Of Chaos Tour.
 Another historic milestone in MORBID ANGEL's career arrived with the return of guitarist Erik Rutan for a number of European festivals, featuring the legendary Domination lineup together once again in over ten years.

 In spring of 2008 Morbid Angel announced tryouts for the second guitarist position, which was filled by Destructhor (Myrkskog/ex-Zyklon).
 The band toured heavily as they worked on material for the new album.